AtomIsHere/PrisonContinued/README.md

 ### History of Prison

 Prison began as a plugin with the goal of combining two main prison server features: resetting mines and purchasable ranks.
 In June 2014, Prison v2.0 was released with the goal of providing a single solution for prison servers.
 Prison v2.0 has had numerous problems and is not the solution that we had envisioned for an all-in-one package to be.
 The solution is the current version - Prison v3.0.
+Since then the project has been disbanded.
+This is a community run continuation of the original project.
+Currently only 1 person is working on this, if you would like to help just make a pull request and I might implement.

 ## Why should I use Prison?